mbosselut/IMP-fitness-app-server/README.md

 The server needs an empty PostgreSQL docker container running on port 5432 and with the password 'secret'.

 Local installation and setup through `git clone`, `npm install`, `node index.js`.

+### Seeding the DB
-The seeds.js file (currently commented out in index.js) will create a new user, a 21-day calendar and 5 different workouts on a new database.
+The database can be seeded the first time by uncommenting the `require("./seeds")` line in index.js.
+The seeds will create a new user, a 21-day calendar and 5 different workouts on a new database.

 ##  Models